MatthiasWM/newt_dongle/Firmware/PiPico/README.md

  - [ ] Optional firmware to reset Flash memory?
 Or any other way to reset it?
  - [x] MNP Filter that extracts Dock commands and data (takes care of negotiation, blocks, replies, checksums, resends)
- - [ ] Matrix, a filter that routes data between multiple sockets
+ - [x] Switching pipe between Dock and CDC based on CDC DTR signal
  - [x] Dock, a filter that understands and handles Newton Dock commands
     - [x] Rough first implementation
     - [ ] Functional Reset for multiple connections